MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **extra_params** - A developer can add additional parameters here to help give us more details about what could be causing this performance issue, i.e. when did this action start and end, etc.

+-	**has_work_profile** - indicates whether the app is running under Android Work Profile or similar configuration, in order to correlate performance analysis to these environments.

 - **profiling_summary** - provides information about the group of tasks, the number of tasks and the average time for those groups to help understand potential regressions in specific areas when loading the app

 - **runtime_performance_monitoring_data** - provides the performance data (loading time, record count) when loading data in different parts of the app.